facebook

 Deliver memorable customer experiences through our practice-based teaching approach, where mastery in anticipating customer needs and ensuring a warm and personalised service is achieved.

-Commence with foundational business subjects before embarking on Hospitality & Tourism fundamentals such as introduction to hospitality & tourism and tourism geography.
+Commence with foundational business subjects before embarking on Hospitality & Tourism fundamentals such as Introduction to Hospitality & Tourism and Work-Integrated Learning 1.

 Subject Code Subject Credit Units